AmpersandTarski/documentation/installing-ampersand/installing-the-tools-manually.md

 ### The easy way: Use a prebuilt executable file

 The easiest way is by use of available executables.
 We release frequently.
 Have a look at [our latest release](https://github.com/AmpersandTarski/Ampersand/releases).
 For Windows users, there is a file called ampersand.exe in the release.
 Put it on your disk on a location of your choice, for example /Ampersand/bin/.
-Make sure your $PATH environment variable contains this location, so the command "ampersand" is known on the command line.
+Make sure [your `$PATH`(or: `PATH`) environment variable contains this location](https://www.google.com/search?q=setting+your+path+variable), so the command "ampersand" is known on the command line.
 That's all.
 Note that double-clicking`ampersand.exe`will not work, because it is a command line tool.

+Here is a way to test whether or not you have succeeded: open a command line tool (e.g. `CMD` on Windows), and type `ampersand -v`.
+If all is well, the version number of the Ampersand tool is output.

 Now you can compile and check your Ampersand scripts.
-Most likely, however, you want to generate a functional specification or a prototype you will need some other software as well.
+However, you are likely to want to do more with such scripts.
+Currently it is possible to generate functional specifications and/or functional prototypes from such scrips.
+You will need to install some additional software in order to do that.

-## Other software you will need
+### Additional software for generating functional SPECIFICATIONS:

+If you want to generate functional specifications from ampersand scripts, you need the following additional software (if you don't, don't bother installing them):

 1. In order to generate PDF files that contain your functional specification, you need a LaTeX compiler.
 On Windows, we recommend [**MiKTeX**](http://miktex.org/).
 On Linux and MacOS, we recommend [**texlive**](https://www.tug.org/texlive/).
 2. All graphical output is created using [**GraphViz**](http://www.graphviz.org/).
 You need to install it. **Make sure** _**dot**_ **and** _**neato**_ **are in your path**  \(set the $PATH environment variable if necessary\).
 Also, if you compile it from source, make sure you install it with gts support.

+### Additional software for generating functional PROTOTYPES

+If you want to generate functional prototypes from ampersand scripts, you need the following additional software (if you don't, don't bother installing them):

-3. In order to run the generated prototype, you need **Apache** \(or another web server\) with **SQL** and **PHP v 7.0 or higher**.
+1. In order to run the generated prototype, you need **Apache** \(or another web server\) with **SQL** and **PHP v 7.1 or higher**.
 In Windows, a practical way is to install [**XAMPP**](https://www.apachefriends.org/download.html)
    * You must create an account in SQL for

      `localhost`